LZXCyrus/LZXCyrus.github.io/_posts/2022-12-03-CasEE-notes.md

 <br/>

-CasEE: A Joint Learning Framework with Cascade Decoding for Overlapping Event Extraction
+The experiment is based on the code of paper *CasEE: A Joint Learning Framework with Cascade Decoding for Overlapping Event Extraction*.